 (iii) According to the information and explanations given to us and on the basis of ourexamination of the books of account the Company has not granted any loans secured orunsecured to companies firms limited liability partnerships or other parties covered inthe register maintained under section 189 of the Companies Act 2013.
 Consequently theprovisions of paragraph iii(a) iii(b) and iii(c) of the Order are not applicable to theCompany and hence not commented upon;

-(iv) In our opinion and according to information and explanations given to us theCompany has complied with the provision of Sections 186 of the Companies Act 2013 inrespect of making investments.
-The Company has not given any loan or granted any securityin terms of Section 185 and 186 of the Act;
+(iv) In our opinion and according to the information and explanations given to us theCompany has complied with the provisions of Sections 186 of the Companies Act 2013 inrespect of making investments.
+The Company has not given any loan or granted any securityin terms of sections 185 and 186 of the Act;

 (v) The Company has not accepted any deposit from the public covered under Section 73to 76 of the Companies Act 2013.
 Therefore the provisions of paragraph 3(v) of the Orderis not applicable to the Company;

-According to the information and explanation given to us no undisputed statutory duesincluding Provident Fund Income Tax Service Tax Value Added Tax GST cess or othermaterial statutory dues were in arrears as at March 31 2019 for a period of more than sixmonths from the date they become payable;
+According to the information and explanation given to us no undisputed statutory duesincluding Provident Fund Income Tax GST cess or other material statutory dues were inarrears as at March 31 2021 for a period of more than six months from the date theybecome payable.

-(ix) According to information and explanation given to us the Company has not raisedmoneys by way of initial public offer or further public offer (including debt instruments)and term loans during the year ended March 31 2019.
-Accordingly paragraph 3(ix) of theOrder is not applicable.
+(ix) According to information and explanation given to us the Company has not raisedmoneys by way of initial public offer or further public offer (including debt instruments)and term loans during the year ended March 31 2021.
+Accordingly paragraph 3(ix) of theOrder is not applicable;

 (x) Based on the audit procedures performed and the information and explanations givento us we report that no material fraud on or by the Company has been noticed or reportedduring the period nor have we been informed of such case by the management;